HERE & THERE: Illustrating and Comparing Disney Theme Parks’ Ride Layouts From Around the Globe

 14. The Haunted Mansions

-The Haunted Mansion has one of the most interesting development stories in Disney history, largely thanks to the fact that the Mansion facade itself was built in 1963, but that by time Walt Disney died in 1966, no one had yet decided what exactly would go in it.
+The Haunted Mansion has one of the most interesting development stories in Disney history, largely thanks to the fact that the Mansion facade itself was built in 1963… but Disney getting involved with the 1964-65 New York World’s Fair meant that when Walt Disney died in December 1966, no one had yet decided what exactly would go in it.

 The final attraction famously fuses the styling of two of Walt’s proteges – Marc Davis (reductively, known for highly stylized, comedic characters) and Claude Coats (known for atmospheric backgrounds).
 Their combined leadership resulted in the first major attraction tackled without Walt – fittingly, a haunting, eerie, characterless first half (Coats) that evolves into a playfully spooky singalong of iconic characters (Davis) by its end.
 Haunted Mansion’s mix of Omnimover, chilling special effects, and “silly spooks” has made it a landmark known around the globe.